DuggyL/chef-dicson-milestone-project-1/README.md

 -   ### Frequent User Goals

-    - As a Frequent User, I want to check to see if there are any newly added recipes.
-    - As a Frequent User, I want to check to see if there are any new blog posts.
+    - As a Frequent User, I want contact or connect on social media with Chef Dicson.

 ##  Design

   -   #### Colour Scheme
-        -   The two main primary colours used are dark green (#005247) and orange (#e08000)
+        -   The two main primary colours used are dark green (#005247)
-        -   Supported by light grey (#dfe0df)
+        -   Supported by orange (#e08000)

+        According to the psychology of colour, green represent balance and harmony and a darker shade of green symbolise ambition and wealth.
+A gradient of both colours creates the perfect representation of the business brand.
+The orange colour creates a great contrast with the green background, increasing the readability and image of the chef working in the hot kitchen.

   -   #### Typography
-        -   Font Berkshire Swash or Pacifico
+        -   Font Pacifico
-        -   Font Quicksand or Inter or Open Sans
+        -   Font Quicksand

+        Pacifico will be used exclusively on the Chef Dicson logo.
+The reason I chose Pacifico is the simplicity and fluidity of the script typeface.
+It conveys the feelings of being fun, easy-going, and hassle-free.
+And it accompanies by Quicksand font, a round sans-serif typeface that conveys a sense of friendliness, reliable and has great readability.

   -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 The picture showcase chef ability and skills.

+        Carousel of culinary dishes designed to showcase new and interesting delicious dishes constantly serve to site visitors.
+An opportunity to showcase Chef Dicson portfolio of culinary inventions.
   -   #### Main landing page layout
-        -   Header - Logo and navigation bar accompanied by hero images.
+        -   Header - Logo and navigation bar accompanied by main eye catching images.
         -   Main content - CV, career timeline,
         -   Private chef services
-        -   Pictures tile of of culinary invention
+        -   Carousel of culinary invention
-        -   Carousel of testimonial
+        -   Testimonials
-        -   Footer - Contact details and social media links
+        -   Footer - Contact details, social media links, contact form

 *   ### Wireframes